dashevo/node.js-engineer-code-challenge/README.md

  - Data should be permanently persisted (i.e. available after a service restart)

 ### Application
- - You should validate sample data in the store action
+ - You should validate sample data in the store action.
+Throw error if data is not valid.
  - You should check data integrity in the fetch action to avoid spoofing.
    Make sure the data returned by the fetch action matches the input data from the store action
  - You should use `p2pFetch` for sending / retrieving data from a P2P service